aws-samples/sample-well-architected-acceleration-with-generative-ai/README.md

 ##### Add a user to Amazon Cognito user pool

-Firstly, add a user in the Amazon Cognito pool indicated in the output.
+Firstly, [add a user to the Amazon Cognito pool](https://docs.aws.amazon.com/cognito/latest/developerguide/how-to-create-user-accounts.html#creating-a-new-user-using-the-console) indicated in the output.
 You would use this user credentials for application login later on.

 ##### EC2 sanity check